 How much power can a 5kW solar power system produce?

-The expected output from a 5kW solar PV system is about 20kWh per day, on average an Australian home uses 16-18kWh every day.
-However most residents are out during the day when the sun is shining and solar energy is being produced by the system, so installing a 5kW system does not automatically mean you will never pay for power again.
-If your a night shift worker then it maybe a different story.
-This is the current conundrum with solar PV systems and one of the main drivers behind the recent innovations, hype and tech race in the home energy storage market.
+The expected output from a 5kW solar PV system is about 20kWh per day, on average Australian homes uses 16-18kWh every day.
+However most residents are out during the day when the sun is shining, and the system is producing solar energy.
+Installing a 5kW system does not automatically mean you will never pay for power again.
+If you're a night shift worker then it may be a different story.
+This is the current problem with solar PV systems and one of the main drivers behind the recent innovations, hype and tech race in the home energy storage market.

 How much money can I save with a 5kW solar power system?

-The price paid to grid connect solar system owners for exporting power into the grid in most parts of Australia is about 8c per kWh, to buy power from the grid the cost is close to 30c per kWh.
-So its not just about how much power you generate Vs how much you use, when you use it will effect the outcome of the solar saving equation, see possible outcomes below:
+The price paid to grid connect solar system owners for exporting power into the grid in most parts of Australia is about 8c per kWh, to buy power from the network the cost is close to 30c per kWh.
+So it's not just about how much power you generate Vs how much you use when you use it will affect the outcome of the solar saving equation, see the possible results below:

 How much does a 5kW solar power system cost?